The CPAP humidifier can help alleviate important problems with CPAP therapy.

 The build up of minerals reduces the heating efficiency of the humidifier, it might damage the water chamber, and is unsightly for everyone.

 When you're using tap water instead of distilled water, for several days and without cleaning it, you'll see that grungy mess and you'll know not to do it again.
-Here are some pictures of how problematic is tap water to many objects.
+Check these pictures of how problematic is tap water to many objects.

 Only use bottle water if it is an emergency like traveling.